tkhamez/neucore/doc/documentation.md

 ## Features

-* EVE SSO login with configurable permission scopes
+* EVE SSO login with configurable permission scopes.
-* Player accounts with alts
+* Player accounts with alts.
-* Role based permission system
+* Role based permission system.
-* Creation of groups and apps
+* Creation of groups and apps.
-* Group and app manager for member management
+* Group and app manager.
-* Customization of texts, links and images specific to your organization.
+* Customization of texts, links and images specific to your organization, including themes.
-* Automatic group assignment for players based on corporations and alliances from all of their characters
+* Automatic group assignment for players based on corporations and alliances from all of their characters.
-* Optional automatic account deactivation with mail notification when ESI tokens are invalid
+* Optional automatic account deactivation with mail notification when ESI tokens are invalid.
 * Manually managed accounts that do not require any ESI scopes.
-* Corporation member tracking
+* Corporation member tracking.
-* CLI commands for data updates from ESI
+* CLI commands for data updates from ESI.
-* An API for applications to query group membership of characters and other data
+* An API for applications to query group membership of characters and other data.
-* ESI request for authorized scopes for any character (via frontend and for apps, see [Examples](app-esi-examples.php))
+* ESI request for authorized scopes for any character (via frontend and for apps, see [Examples](app-esi-examples.php)).
+* Mobile-friendly.

 All API functions are documented with OpenAPI and can be found at `https://[domain]/api.html`.

-The frontend is almost complete, only functions related to group applications are missing.

-## Authentication of third-party Applications
+## Authentication of applications

 An application must first be created by an app administrator and assigned to an app manager, who can then generate the app secret.